-Petrol and diesel ban: How will it work? - BBC News
+How will the petrol and diesel ban work?

 Why now?

-Concern about air pollution is not new, but the issue has risen to prominence because the UK government lost court cases over caused by nitrogen dioxide levels.
+Concern about air pollution is not new, but the issue has risen to prominence because the UK government lost court cases over its plans to reduce nitrogen dioxide levels.
 It has been compounded by the fact car makers were found to be cheating emissions tests.

 Scientists are also more certain about the ways air pollution harms people.
-Recently, it has even been linked with dementia, although that link remains debatable.
+Recent studies have linked it to heart disease, lung problems and even dementia, although that link remains debatable.

-The High Court set an end-of-July deadline for the government to publish its clean air plans for tackling.
+It also comes amid growing concerns about the impact of global warming.

+A report by the UN's Intergovernmental Panel on Climate Change has warned that "rapid, far-reaching and unprecedented changes in all aspects of society" are needed to keep global temperatures from rising by more than 1.5C.

 What else is being done to reduce pollution?